 Beer also has nutritional value, more than most alcoholic beverages, as a source of carbohydrates and nutrients.
 The malted barley (or sometimes other grains and sugars), hops (for flavoring) and nutrient-rich brewer's yeast in beer have led some to call it "liquid bread."
 But it offers minimal protein (sports scientists recommend a carb-and-protein snack within a half-hour after running) and can contain nearly as many calories as you expend on a short run.

 As you move from light beers to dark, heavy bears, there's a surprisingly wide range of carb, calorie and alcohol content, which all tend to be closely correlated.
 The heaviest beers can have as much as 16 times the carb content, six times the calorie content and four times the alcohol content of the lightest beers.
 So, which beer you choose matters.

 Runners need to know that their overall good health and fitness, of course, doesn't offer protection against the dangers of alcohol abuse.
 It should also be noted if you weigh less than the average person (which many runners do), you need to pay even closer attention because you can't drink as much before the negative effects kick in.
 But by being smart (and practicing moderation) a cold beer after running might be just what you need.

 Grab a new pair of running shoes to go with your ice cold beer.
-Shop our full collection:
+Shop our full collection on ASICS website: